Enabling the New Energy Paradigm

 Alex Holmes – CEO and Director

 Alex Holmes has spent over 15 years working in the mining industry.
 Most recently, he was a partner and co-founder of Oxygen Capital Corp., leading business development activities for all affiliated companies, including True Gold Mining Inc. where he served as VP Business Development and co-founder.
 He played an instrumental role as part of the senior leadership team from initial asset acquisition in 2013, reserves and resources growth, advancing the project from PEA to feasibility study, through project finance and ultimately gold production in early 2016.
-Over that period, Holmes and team raised in excess of US$215 million to construct and operate True Gold’s Karma mine.
+Over that period, Holmes and the team raised in excess of US$215 million to construct and operate True Gold’s Karma mine.
 Previously, he led the mining teams at two independent Canadian investment banks and raised capital for and advised on transactions for numerous companies.

 Dr. Laurence Stefan, M.Sc., Ph.D. — President, COO and Director